freerange/site/soups/show-and-tell.snip.markdown

 <h2>Show and tell</h2>

-For the last couple of years or so we've run a [monthly event] where people can demonstrate side projects, open-source projects, etc, in an informal setting with the aim of garnering friendly and constructive feedback.
+From 2014 until 2019 we ran a [monthly event][] where people demonstrated side projects, open-source projects, etc, in an informal setting with the aim of garnering friendly and constructive feedback.

 </div>